 Prerequisite: approval of the teacher education committee.
-Supervised observation and teaching experience for students who seek endorsement in both elementary and secondary art, music or physical education.
+Supervised observation and teaching experience for 8 weeks for students who seek endorsement in both elementary and secondary art, music or physical education.
 Taken concurrently with EDUC 466.
 Pass/No Credit basis.

 EDUC 485 Senior Seminar in Elementary Education (2)